AlexanderAlcazar/PhysicsRayTracer/README.md

    python main.py
    ```

-## Contribution
-Feel free to submit issues or pull requests to improve this project.
+---

-## License
+## Acknowledgments

-This project is open-source and available under the [MIT License](LICENSE).
+Special thanks to contributors and collaborators who provided inspiration and feedback.
+This project was created to enhance educational learning in computational physics and simulation design.

+---

+*Designed and developed for educational purposes.*